openstack/python-novaclient/doc/source/contributor/contributing.rst

 Contacting the Core Team
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The overall structure of the Nova team including python-novaclient is
+The easiest way to reach the core team is via IRC, using the ``openstack-nova``
-documented on `the wiki <https://wiki.openstack.org/wiki/Nova#People>`_.
+OFTC IRC channel.

 New Feature Planning
 ~~~~~~~~~~~~~~~~~~~~